Skip to main content

 Frequently Asked Questions

-Puzzle Quest: Immortal Edition is a casual role playing game.
+Puzzle Quest: Immortal Edition is a casual role playing game with fantasy, medieval and historical themes.

 Puzzle Quest: Immortal Edition is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.